How Much Do Nurse Anesthetists Make? A Complete Guide

 Nurse anesthetists may be top earners, but certain factors determine how much they make.
 This guide covers the differences in nurse anesthetist salaries across states and experience levels.

-• New Jersey and Wisconsin have the highest average certified registered nurse anesthetists salaries, both topping $280,000 in 2023.
+• Montana and Massachusetts have the highest average certified registered nurse anesthetists salaries, both topping $290,000 in 2024.

 Certified registered nurse anesthetists (CRNAs) have administered anesthesia care since 1956.
 Each year, CRNAs provide 50 million patients with anesthetics.
 They also earn the highest salaries of all advanced practice registered nurses (APRNs), making over six figures annually.